isc-projects/kea/doc/sphinx/arm/classify.rst

  - The ``only-in-additional-list`` flag is not mandatory; when its value is set to ``false`` (the default), membership is determined during classification and is available for subnet selection, for instance.
-When the value is set to ``true``, membership is evaluated only if the class appears in an ``evaluate- additional-classes`` list and is usable only for option configuration.
+When the value is set to ``true``, membership is evaluated only if the class appears in an ``evaluate-additional-classes`` list and is usable only for option configuration.
  - The ``user-context`` is not mandatory and represents a map with user-defined data and possibly configuration options for hook libraries.
  - The ``next-server`` parameter is not mandatory and configures the ``siaddr`` field in